Trip Counselor

 Job Description

-Along with Trip Leaders, Wilderness Adventures is looking for trip counselors who are enthusiastic about working with students ages 11-20 in group settings.
-Counselors will work with two Trip Leaders to take students through exciting, yet challenging adventure activities.
-Trips are mentally and physically challenging for both staff AND students, with adventures ranging from one to six weeks in duration.
+Along with Trip Leaders, Wilderness Adventures is looking for Trip Counselors who are enthusiastic about working with students ages 11-20 in group settings.
+Trip Counselors are 19-20 years old and will work alongside two Trip Leaders to take students through exciting, yet challenging adventure activities.
+While trips can be mentally and physically challenging for leaders and participants, our Trip Counselors bring FUN to each day!
+Adventures range from one to six weeks in duration.

 Requirements